Evilpasture/NoGIL-Swarm/README.md

 * High-Frequency Physics: 6 dedicated worker threads running independent Euler integration at ~200Hz.

-* Zero-Copy GPU Pipeline: Leverages ZenGL for hardware-accelerated instancing of 2,000+ entities with a single draw call.
+* Zero-Copy GPU Pipeline: Leverages ZenGL for hardware-accelerated instancing of 200,000+ entities with a single draw call.

 * Non-Linear Vector Fields: Real-time switching between tangential vortex (Whirlpool) and radial inverse-distance forces (Shockwave).

 Perhaps Python will finally be used in rendering?
 God knows.
 All I know is that I wrestled with the pipeline of ZenGL, and I had to use ZenGL as my first renderer.
+One day I just decided I wanted to learn rendering but using the 3.14.2t, discovered the only working renderer that is ZenGL, suffering with the first static triangle.
+But guess what?
+It worked.
+And I'm proud of myself.